Content creators vs. influencers: Which one is right for my business?

 What kinds of content do creators make?

 When it comes to creator marketing, the sky really is the limit.
 Creators can create content of all sorts—ranging from social media to branded imagery to videos—which can then be repurposed on your website and for marketing collateral like ad creative.
 Unlike influencer marketing, you own the content provided by the creator, meaning it’s really up to you on how to get the most out of it!
 Keep in mind that some digital creators do specialize in creating content on one marketing channel over the other, such as social media content creators or YouTube content creators.

 “Think about areas or channels that could benefit from improved copy, images, and video,” says Hannah.
 “Those are all places where you can repurpose creator content; if you start to think of the content beyond being just an ad, you'll realize the possibilities are pretty limitless,” she adds.
 Many brands now hire video content creators to create commercials for their products, typically at a much lower cost compared to more traditional routes.

 Which businesses are best suited to content creators vs. influencers?

-The beauty of creator marketing is that it applies to virtually any business.
+The beauty of creator marketing is that it applies to virtually any brand.
 “It’s amazing, I’ve seen it work for every type of business—even tax companies,” says Hannah.
-“A good rule of thumb I go by is when you see B2B businesses picking it up, then you know everyone can benefit from it,” she adds.
-Creator marketing, it turns out, isn’t limited to selling products: it can be used for messaging, brand awareness, and even hiring.
+“A good rule of thumb I go by is when you see B2B businesses picking it up, then you know everyone can benefit from creator marketing,” she adds.
+Creator marketing, it turns out, isn’t limited to selling products: it can be used for messaging, building brand awareness, and even hiring.